Strategic Policy Priorities

-Once a member of ICC, the main mechanism for engaging with the ICC is through our Commissions & Committees.
+Once a member of ICC, the primary mechanism for engaging with the ICC is through our global policy Commissions and national policy Committees.

 ICC Commissions

-ICC commissions are member only, international consensus-based forums composed of world business experts from around the ICC network.
-Commissions provide a vehicle for policy development, rule-making and representing ICC positions at major international institutions.
+ICC commissions are member-only, international consensus-based forums composed of world business experts from around the ICC network.
+Commissions provide a vehicle for policy development, rule-making and advocacy of ICC positions at major international institutions.

-There are currently 12 commissions that broadly mirror key functions within international companies:
+There are currently 12 policy Commissions that broadly mirror key functions within international companies:

 - Arbitration and Dispute Resolution